LPFM Filing Windows and Process

 From Application to Permit

-ssuming that there are no curveballs like there was in the first set of filing windows, this is the process to get you from your original application to getting your construction permit (CP) granted.
+Assuming that there are no curveballs like there was in the first set of filing windows, this is the process to get you from your original application to getting your construction permit (CP) granted.

 Acceptance for Filing for singletons.
 If the FCC has determined that your application was properly filled out and there are no competing LPFM applications, your application will be accepted for filing.
 This will result in a comment window where any party can file a Petition to Deny (PTD) against your application.
 For LPFM stations, this period is 30 days.
 LPFM applicants receiving petitions to deny have experienced delays, some for years.
 Applicants have the right to reply to Petitions to Deny.
 In addition, any party can file an "informal objection" (IO) anytime during the application process (including prior to it being accepted for filing).
 Some have said that IOs carry much less weight than a PTD however some of REC's best contraversial LPFM dismissals have been as a result of IOs.
-As of December 3, 2013, this is the stage we are currently at.

 Determination of Mutually Exclusive (MX) applicants.
 For those applicants whose proposed facilities conflict with other proposed facilities, there is a process to determine how these situations will be handled.
 See our section on MX applicants.